sjl/.plan/README.markdown

 came from telling it to use RAM as its temporary filesystem with `-t /dev/shm`, which cut the time down to 1/3.
 Guess all this RAM *is* actually good for something.

+After rebooting later, the boot process was suddenly hanging for over a minute.
+Another fucking yak to shave.
+Figured out how to disable the goddamn splash screen (edit `/etc/default/grub` to remove `quiet` and `default` and then `update-grub2`) so I could get some logs.
+Eventually saw some systemd horseshit about `a job is running for dev-disk-by\x2duuid-…`.
+Tried to figure out which drive had that UUID, but none of them did.
+After a bunch of flailing in `fstab` I realized that it might be the UUID of *the old backup drive I killed*.
+Sure enough, there was still an entry in `/etc/crypttab` for it, and a bunch of systemd shit in `/run/systemd/generator/` left over that I had to clean out.
+After that, everything boots fast(ish) again.
+I hate computing.